 In PNG, 6.3 million people live without access to the electricity grid.
 The lack of reliable light limits people in undertaking daily activities such as business, reading, schoolwork, and household chores.
 It also increases safety and security risks for families as darkness provides an easy cover for crime during the night.
-There are more than 1.3 million off-grid households not currently using solar devices for their lighting.
 Solar lighting and energy technology presents a significant opportunity to provide clean, sustainable and affordable lighting solutions to off-grid communities in PNG.

 In response to this challenge, KTF is working with women’s groups across the country.
-We assist them in establishing and managing sustainable businesses where they sell ‘solar muscle lights’ and offer recharging services to PNG communities.
-These devices are very affordable for rural families and provide reliable light.
-Businesses like these also provide women with regular income streams.
+We assist them in establishing and managing sustainable businesses where they sell solar lights and offer recharging services to PNG communities.
+These devices are affordable for rural families and provide reliable light and the small businesses provide women with regular income streams.

 Improving PNG’s solar infrastructure will benefit education, income generation, the environment and health outcomes for local people.
 Given the slow growth of electrification, the PNG lighting crisis must addressed now.
 Solar energy enterprises are a critical part of a sustainable future for PNG.